The Buddha's Noble Eightfold Path

 are able to make something of it.
 Your whole being has been thoroughly trained physically, psychologically, and in terms of working with others.

 Perfect View.
-The first limb of the noble path is yang-dak-pe tawa, or “perfect view.”
+The first limb of the 8 fold path of Buddhism is yang-dak-pe tawa, or “perfect view.”
 Perfect view means that you are able to cut through the absorptions and fixed views of your previous experiences, which may have made you somewhat sleepy and theoretical.
 At the level of the path of seeing, you might have been able to gaze at the ultimate truth, but yang-dak-pe tawa enables you actually to see through.

 “View” does not mean good view or bad view, but simply understanding things as they are.
 You are able to cut through and you are able to analyze and to theorize in the positive sense.
 This does not mean that you are scholastic or that you psychologize, but you are able to see the differences between the first, second, and third paths.
 You are able to see how things work geographically and chronologically.
 Because you can see through things at this point, you are becoming less dependent on your teacher, or elder.
 Your elder is wise and scholarly, brilliant and compassionate, but you don’t have to depend on him or her.
 You are able to see through by yourself; therefore, you are becoming somewhat independent.

 Perfect Understanding.
-The second limb is yang-dak-pe tokpa, “perfect understanding,” or “perfect realization.”
+The second limb of the Buddha noble eightfold path is yang-dak-pe tokpa, “perfect understanding,” or “perfect realization.”
 You have learned how to relax.
 Based on what you have experienced, there is no questioning and no doubt.
 You have understood, and you appreciate what you have understood; therefore, you learn how to relax and let yourself go.

 Perfect Speech.
 The third limb is yang-dak-pe ngak, “perfect speech.”
 You have found a way of declaring yourself fully and thoroughly—how you are, why you are, what you are—without being arrogant, aggressive, or too humble.
 You have learned how to be moderate in presenting yourself.
 Ngak, “speech,” does not refer simply to how you speak, but also to how you reflect yourself to the world—your general demeanor, or decorum.
 You can become reasonable, decent, and enlightened.